simeonipietro/memscademy.com/_posts/2020-06-05- Static Euler Bernoulli Theory Derivation.md

 $$M=-\frac{-EI}{\rho}$$

-We will now derive the 3 equations, and then proceed to combine them to obtain the differential equation for the static EB theory.
+We will now derive the 3 equations, and then proceed to combine them to obtain the differential equation of the static EB theory.

 ## Equilibrium Equations #1 and #2

-Let's look at an infinitesimal portion along the beam with length **dx**
+Let's look at an infinitesimal portion along the beam with length **dx**:

 {% include figure.html image="/assets/images/Euler-Bernoulli/Beamdx.png" caption="" width="500" height="500" %}